rvandewater/FHIR_MEDS/README.md

 ## Overview

-**fhir2meds** is a Python package for converting HL7 FHIR (v4/v5) resources—especially from the MIMIC-IV FHIR demo—into the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) sharded Parquet format.
+**MEDS on FHIR** is a Python package for converting HL7 FHIR (v4/v5) resources—especially from the MIMIC-IV FHIR demo—into the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) sharded Parquet format.
 It supports scalable, schema-validated event extraction and is designed for research and interoperability projects.

 ---